typeworld/typeworld/Python/Lib/typeWorld/README.md

 If you want to make sure that the app loads the latest version of this resource, consider making the URL unique.
 You could enforce it by adding a unique string to it, such as the time the resource was added to your server, e.g. http://awesomefonts.com/images/logo.svgz?timeadded=1516886401

 Type: Str<br />
+Format: This resource may get downloaded and cached on the client computer.
+To ensure up-to-date resources, append a unique ID to the URL such as a timestamp of the resources’s upload on your server, e.g. https://awesomefonts.com/family_xy/regular/speciment.pdf?timestamp=1548239062<br />
 Required: False<br />
 <div id="class-apiroot-attribute-name"></div>